 I figured we would start with the best-known product.
 When you say insulation most people will picture the pink rolls found at all home improvement stores.
 Just because it is the most commonly known doesn’t mean it is the best insulation for your attic or any attic for the most part.
-But grabbing a bundle from the store and rolling it out in your attic takes very little effort which is why it is so commonly used.
+But if you grabbed a bundle from the store and rolled it out in your attic it takes very little effort.
+It is easy to use and very common among homeowners.
 This is the very definition of “wasted energy” because fiberglass batts do not belong in an attic.
 The batts do have an R-value rating, but since they were not designed to be used in an attic the rating is mostly irrelevant.

 CELLULOSE ATTIC INSULATION

 Cellulose is recycled paper that is ground up and then they add boric acid to stop the bug and make it fire resistant.
 Most home improvement stores have cellulose in bags and if you buy enough of them the store will sometimes offer an insulation blower.
 The application needs to be fairly thick so you won’t get away with just one or two bags to do your entire attic.
 Installing insulation is a very dusty process, so you will need to have the proper breathing gear if you are going to attempt it yourself.
 Cellulose generally has an R-value of 3.5 per inch.
 It stops most of the air movement but it doesn’t actually create an air barrier.

 LOOSE-FILL ATTIC INSULATION